-Emergency Use of Stock Albuterol in the School Setting
+Emergency Use of Stock Albuterol for the Student with Known Asthma in the School Setting

-It is the position of the National Association of School Nurses (NASN) that schools should stock albuterol for emergency use by the registered professional school nurse (hereinafter referred to as school nurse) for students with symptoms of respiratory distress as specified in the standing order or protocol.
-To optimize student health, safety and learning, a school nurse should be present in every school, all day, every day to assure appropriate and timely assessment and treatment.
-Although students perform better academically and are more likely to succeed in school when they are consistent in attendance and physically present in class, unfortunately, 49% of students with asthma report missing one or more asthma-related days per school year (Centers for Disease Control and Prevention [CDC], 2015).
+It is the position of the National Association of School Nurses (NASN) that schools should stock albuterol for emergency use by the registered professional school nurse (hereinafter referred to as school nurse) for students with known asthma who exhibit symptoms of respiratory distress as specified in standing orders or protocol.
+To optimize student health, safety and learning, a school nurse should be present in every school, all day, every day to assure appropriate and accurate assessment and timely treatment.
+Although students perform better academically and are more likely to succeed in school when they are consistent in attendance and physically present in class, , 49% of students with asthma report missing one or more asthma-related days per school year (Centers for Disease Control and Prevention [CDC], 2015).
 Additionally, research shows that over 60% of asthma deaths in children are the result of a sudden asthma attack that can be fatal within an hour (American Lung Association, 2014).
-It is recommended that students with asthma should begin treatment at the first sign of respiratory distress to decrease the risk of possible hospitalization and to preserve life (Allergy and Asthma Network, 2016).
+It is recommended that students with asthma begin treatment at the first sign of coughing, wheezing, shortness of breath and/or complaint of chest tightness to decrease the risk of possible hospitalization and to preserve life (Allergy and Asthma Network, 2016).

 To enhance student safety, NASN recommends that schools should: